google/benchmark/README.md

 functions will be run for more iterations than slower benchmark functions, and the number of iterations is thus reported.

+In all cases, the number of iterations for which the benchmark is run is governed by the amount of time the benchmark takes.
+Concretely, the number of iterations is at least one, not more than 1e9, until CPU time is greater than the minimum time, or the wallclock time is 5x minimum time.
+The minimum time is set per benchmark by calling `MinTime` on the registered benchmark object.

 Average timings are then reported over the iterations run.
 If multiple repetitions are requested using the `--benchmark_repetitions` command-line option, or at registration time, the benchmark function will be run several